Awards

 ____________________________________________________________________________________________

 Alex McIntosh Graduate Prize recognizes a student’s contributions to the fields of food studies.
 We welcome submissions on a wide range of issues relating to food, society and culture, and from the diverse disciplinary and transdisciplinary fields that ASFS encompasses.
-The winner will receive $500, ASFS membership for one year, and entrance to that year’s annual conference and banquet.
+Beginning in 2020, papers may be single-authored or multi-authored papers.
+The winner will receive $500.
 Student Awards Submission Page

 ____________________________________________________________________________________________

 Bill Whit Undergraduate Prize recognizes a student’s contributions to the field of food studies.
 We welcome submissions on a wide range of issues relating to food, society and culture, and from the diverse disciplinary and transdisciplinary fields that ASFS encompasses.
-The winner will receive $500, ASFS membership for one year, and entrance to that year’s annual conference and banquet.
+The winner will receive $500.
+Beginning in 2020, papers may be single-authored or multi-authored papers.
 Bill Whit Student Awards Submission Page

-To see the past winners from all prize categories, click here.
+To see the current and past winners from all prize categories, click here.